-- 2. When the desired setting appears in the display, release the key and wait for an acceptance tone. - 3.
-To return to the time of day display, press and hold both the light and clock icons at the same time for a few seconds until the display emits a tone and fades back to showing the time of day.
+- 2. When the desired setting appears in the display, release the key and wait for an acceptance chime. - 3.
+To return to the time of day display, press and hold both the light and clock icons at the same time for a few seconds until the display chimes and fades back to showing the time of day.